Christian Ramsay: Death and legacy

 Dalhousie died suddenly on 22 January 1839 in the home of Dean Ramsay aged 52.
 One report mentions that she was so dedicated to her studies that she died with a list of plants in her hand.
 The collection that she and her husband had made was sold in 1985; parts went to the Nova Scotia Museum, the National Gallery of Canada, the Library and Archives Canada and the Provincial Archives of New Brunswick.
 Three hundred plant specimens collected by the Dalhousie at Sorel between 1826 and 1828 are maintained in the herbarium (HAM) at Royal Botanical Gardens (Ontario).

 For her work in the classification of Indian botany, Robert Graham named a genus of Fabaceae, a flowering plant native to India, after her – Dalhousiea.
 One of the plants she sent to Graham was a new discovery, so he named the plant Asplenium dalhousiae after her.
 Sir William Hooker dedicated a volume of Curtis's Botanical Magazine to her.
 Julia Catherine Beckwith, who is credited as Canada's first writer of fiction, dedicated her first novel to her.
-Dalhousie was the first owner of one of the "Philiadelphia" copies of Jane Austen's Emma.
+Dalhousie was the first owner of one of the "Philadelphia" copies of Jane Austen's Emma.
 Rhododendron dalhousieae Hook. f. was named for her by Joseph Dalton Hooker.